sibo/xtbdft/README.md

-# xtb-nwchem
+# xtbdft
-wrapper script for molecular modelling powered by CREST/GFN2-XTB and NWChem (DFT)
+wrapper script for multi-level molecular modelling powered by CREST/GFN2-XTB and NWChem (DFT)